 How much does Jeep car insurance cost in Australia?

-Jeep car insurance in Australia typically costs $900-$1,800 per year for comprehensive cover, depending on the model, your age, location, and driving history.
-The Compass is the most affordable Jeep to insure (from ~$750/yr), while the Gladiator and Wrangler sit at the higher end (~$1,100-$2,000/yr).
-Third Party Fire & Theft cover for a Jeep ranges from $400-$700/yr.
+Comprehensive Jeep car insurance in Australia typically ranges from $900 to $1,800 per year depending on model, age, location, and driving history.
+The Compass is the most affordable Jeep to insure (from around $750/yr), while the Gladiator and Wrangler sit at the higher end (around $1,100-$2,000/yr).
+Third Party Fire & Theft cover generally ranges from $400 to $700/yr.

 Are Jeeps expensive to insure in Australia?